-Brother Dixon, I do not want to be misunderstood-I am teachable.
+Brother Dixon, I do not want to be misunder-stood-I am teachable.
 I love unity.
 I have prayed for it for years.
-If anyone can show me Bible authority for a plurality of cups in the communion service, or for the class method of teaching together with women teaching in any assembly of the church, I will unite with them at once.
-I would appreciate any information you might
+If anyone can show me Bible authority for a plurality of cuns in the communion service, or for the class method of teaching together with women teaching in any assembly of the church, I will unite with them at once.
+I would appreciate any information you might give.

--W. H. Revnolds.
+-W. H. Reynolds.
 Elba, Ala., May 18, 1934.

-Kinston, Ala.
+Mr. W. H. Reynolds, Kinston, Ala.